Supertasters & Wine

 Supertasters immediately notice a vile bitter taste from the chemical.
 Those that can taste but tolerate the bitterness are considered tasters and the non-tasters don't notice any bitterness or may detect it but really don't mind it at all.

 FYI, women are more likely than men to be supertasters.
 And Asia, Africa and South America all have a higher proportion of supertasters than Caucasians.

-The other scientific test involves painting the tongue with dye and counting the number of papillae in a marked area - see http://www.bbc.co.uk/science/0/22941835 from Dara O'Briain's Science Club for details.
-The first test is probably easier - PTC and PROP test strips are available to buy on the internet.
+The other scientific test (this one from the BBC) involves painting the tongue with food dye and counting the number of papillae in a marked area.
+The first test may be easier - PTC and PROP test strips are available to buy on the internet.